 Mortgage Lender Overlays On FHA And VA Loans

-Mortgage Lender Overlays are mortgage lending guidelines that is above and beyond those mandated by mortgage loan programs.
+Mortgage Lender Overlays are mortgage lending guidelines that are above and beyond those mandated by mortgage loan programs.

 There are two types of mortgage lending guidelines: